Matt Finish: 1980s

 In January 1980, Matt Finish's line-up changed when Clayton contracted hepatitis and was replaced on bass guitar by Rick Grossman (ex-Eric Gradman's Man and Machine) who had attended Sydney Boys High School with Prior.
 In February they undertook a month-long tour of Queensland tour, the band recorded at Music Farm Studios near Byron Bay and radio stations around Australia added these recordings to their regular play-lists.
 Upon returning to Sydney in March, Glen White left the band.
 Moffitt, Prior and Grossman performed live as a three-piece while auditioning over fifty guitarists until in May Clayton rejoined on rhythm guitar.

-In mid-1980, Matt Finish recorded at ABC Sydney Studio 221, from which radio station 2JJ (see Double Jay) also broadcast, with the songs "Indicator" and "Red Lights" becoming underground hits.
+In mid-1980, Matt Finish recorded at ABC Sydney Studio 221, from which radio station 2JJ also broadcast, with the songs "Indicator" and "Red Lights" becoming underground hits.
 The band was touring interstate regularly and attendances at live performances increased.
 Matt Finish signed to Peter Dawkins-owned, The Giant Recording Company, which on-signed its rights to CBS Records International.
 In November 1980, released their debut double A-sided single, "Matt Finish Play Africa" with the tracks "C.I.A." and "Mancini Shuffle".
 Radio stations around Australia broadcast on high rotation.

 On 18 January 1981, Matt Finish performed at the Last Double Jay Concert to an audience of 40,000 at Parramatta Park with the concert broadcast live-to-air.
 That same week, the group performed at the Sydney Musicians Club, which was filmed and, in 2009, was released on a DVD, Matt Finish Live at the Musicians Club 1981.
 In February 1981 Matt Finish released their first album, Short Note, on Giant/CBS Records, it was produced by Dawkins (Finch, Mi-Sex).
 It peaked at No. 14 on the Australian Kent Music Report Albums Chart.
 The title song, "Short Note", peaked at No. 18 on the related Singles Chart.
 The newly established Triple J (successor to Double Jay) FM radio network played tracks from Short Note nationally, followed by the commercial networks.
 In July that year, Matt Finish recorded a live five-track extended play, Fade Away at PACT Theatre in the old Corn Exchange building in Sussex Street, Sydney.
 The EP was released in October 1981.
 Original copies are now considered collector's items.